andoeme/datascience/README.md

 I was excited about the web scraping part.
 I learnt how to scrape data from a webpage, how to filter the data and write it readable to a file.
 I worked with table and non-table data.
 The table-data was written to a CSV file and I imported it to Excel.
 It looks great!

-[5 - Reading Data From APIs With Python](https://andoeme.github.io/datascience/5_reading_data_from_apis_with_python.py) Further Scraping using JSOn and XML data using APIs.
+[5 - Reading Data from APIs with Python](https://andoeme.github.io/datascience/5_reading_data_from_apis_with_python.py) Further Scraping using JSOn and XML data using APIs.
 Writing to CSV files as well.

 **There are 8 more chapters in this course and I'll upload them as soon as I complete the tasks.
 I'm looking forward to working with Pandas.**